 Product listing and facility registration will be available via paper form on online portal, both of which are under development.
 FDA is currently seeking public comments on its proposed online portal and on the paper form.
 All constituents are encouraged to weigh in.

-The initial registration and product listings must be submitted no later than December 29, 2023 for persons that, as of December 29, 2022, own or operate a facility engaged in the manufacturing or processing of cosmetic products for distribution in the United States.
+The initial registration and product listings must be submitted no later than July 1, 2024 for persons that own or operate a facility engaged in the manufacturing or processing of cosmetic products for distribution in the United States.
 Amendments must be made within 60 days of any changes to the previously submitted information, and renewals occur every two years.
 An abbreviated renewal process will be available if the registrant’s information is not changing.
 This abbreviated process is expected to be similar to the abbreviated processes used in the drug registration and listing system.

 Husch Blackwell LLP has experience working with clients on preparing FDA registration and listing submissions, including those involving FDA’s electronic systems, as well as serving as the U.S. Agent for foreign manufacturers and other companies.
 Should you have any questions regarding these proposed requirements, feel free to reach out to one of the authors of this article.